-You can create groups of fixtures or dimmer channels, which can then be quickly selected together by pressing a grey palette button, touching a group button (shown in the Groups window on the Touch Wing) or typing the group number.
+You can create groups of fixtures or dimmer channels, which can then be quickly selected together by touching a group button (shown in the Groups window) or typing the group number.
 You can, for example, make a group for each type of fixture, or group by stage left / stage right, etc.